seerajakonnur/Machine-Learning-and-Computational-Biology-Projects/PPI_network_enhancement/Readme.md

 ## Algorithm Application:
 •	We applied a probabilistic spreading algorithm (PSA) commonly used in recommendation systems to the binding interactions.

-•	The script PSA.py was utilized for this purpose.

-## Input Requirements:
-•	A tab separated file with two columns: the first column contains pathogen proteins and the second contains host proteins.
+•	The analysis was performed using the PSA.py script, which requires a tab-separated input file with two columns, where the first column contains pathogen proteins and the second column contains host proteins.

-•	The name of the output file to store the results.

-•	The code works without errors in Python2 however, gives an error in Python3 "'dict_keys’ object is not subscriptable” as  in Python 3 dict.keys() returns an iterable but not indexable object.

 ## Output:
-•	The PSA.py script outputs a .txt file.
+•	The PSA.py script generates a .txt output file containing the predicted pathogen–host protein interactions.

-•	The output file contains:
+•	The output file includes:
-1. The pathogen protein in the first column.
+   1. Pathogen protein in the first column.
-2. The corresponding interacting host protein along with the likelihood of interaction in the second column.
+   2. Predicted interacting host protein and the corresponding interaction likelihood score in the second column.
-3. The PSA algorithm generates a wide range of recommended interactions.
-However, since it doesn't consider biological properties, many of these interactions are likely to be false positives.
+•	The PSA algorithm predicts a large number of potential pathogen–host interactions.
+However, as the predictions are based primarily on sequence-derived features and do not explicitly account for biological context, a proportion of the predicted interactions may represent false positives.
-4. To address this, it is crucial to filter the interactions and establish a cutoff for further analysis.
+•	To improve confidence in the predictions, additional filtering steps were applied.
-5. To determine the appropriate cutoff, we plotted a histogram of the interaction likelihood values to examine their distribution.
-Based on the density of values, we selected only those interactions above the 75th percentile for further analysis.
-This approach helps ensure that the most likely interactions are prioritized while reducing the inclusion of potential false positives.
+•	First, the distribution of interaction likelihood scores was examined by plotting a histogram.
+Based on the observed score distribution, only interactions with scores above the 75th percentile were retained for downstream analysis.
+This threshold prioritizes high-confidence interactions while reducing the inclusion of lower-confidence predictions.
-6. We utilized machine learning to fuether filter the above predicted interactions.
+•	Subsequently, machine learning–based filtering approaches were applied to further refine the predicted interaction set and identify the most biologically plausible pathogen–host interactions.

 ## Feature Selection: